Ghabriel/CppUtils/README.md

   2. `TRACE_L(name, expression, custom_formatter)`: same as above, but using a custom formatter.
 * `BLANK`: alias to `ECHO()`.
 Prints a line break.
 * `DEBUG`: write this before a line of code to represent a "checkpoint".
 If the program breaks prematurely (e.g if a segfault occurs), the line number and the file name of the last usage of `DEBUG` is printed along with a string describing the problem.
 See `tests/debug_macro_test.cpp` for an example.
+* `DEBUG_REDIRECT`: redirects all the following debug output to a given output stream, which should be compatible with `decltype(std::cout)`.
-* `DEBUG_EXEC`: receives an arbitrary code and executes it.
+* `DEBUG_EXEC`: executes an arbitrary code.
 Useful to execute some code only if the debug mode is active.
 * `XTRACE`: found only in `xtrace.hpp`.
 Use it like `XTRACE(expression)`.
 Works like `TRACE(expression)`, but it can pretty-print several other types like `std::vector`, `std::tuple`, etc.

 ### Other features